You can’t run a successful startup on gut instinct alone.

 Let’s go back to the earlier example.
 Your natural beauty startup wants to make more recurring revenue.
 To figure out your strategy, you start by looking at your metrics.

-Marketing data tells you that social media ads and influencer marketing are your most profitable channels.
+Marketing analytics data tells you that social media ads and influencer marketing are your most profitable channels.
 You also find that ads for your premium skincare line produce the highest revenue.

 Since you want to generate repeat business, you analyze your repeat customers.
 Data shows that most repeat customers are skincare buyers.
 This finding matches your original market research: skincare customers are more loyal than people who buy makeup.